 Perhaps the timeliest reminder of U.S. terror, on the heels of Edgar Ray Killen's recent conviction for his role in the 1964 killing of three civil rights workers, deals with the Ku Klux Klan.

 The display recounts how former Confederate soldiers founded the Klan after the Civil War, ostensibly to help war widows and their children.
 But soon after, the KKK began a violent campaign against former slaves and whites sympathetic to them.

 Photos and films detail some of the odious acts carried out by the Klan, including a century's worth of murders and bombings spread across the South.
 While much of that violence was concentrated in three concerted waves and has been largely stamped out, the KKK still sputters on in places.

 "Would blacks have considered the Klan a form of state terrorism in places where the local sheriff and others were involved?
 Absolutely," says Earnest, explaining why it forms a large part of the exhibit.

 A poster from June 1964 catches the eye and reminds you anew that this brand of American terrorism is not a distant memory.
-It shows three missing civil rights workers -- Michael Schwerner, James Chaney and Andrew Goodman - who disappeared near Philadelphia, Mississippi.
+It shows three missing civil rights worker -- Andrew Schwerner, James Earl Cheney and Michael Goodman - who disappeared near Philadelphia, Mississippi.

 Would blacks have considered the Klan a form of state terrorism in places where the local sheriff and others were involved?
 Absolutely.